Arriving at Little Dreamers:

 Time to go Home!

-The child’s temperature is taken with a touchless thermometer and hands are washed (20 second rule).
+When it's time for your child to go home, the child’s temperature will be taken with a touchless thermometer and hands are washed (20 second rule).
 A staff member will escort your child to your car and the parent (or person authorized to pick-up), will sign the child out for the day on the child’s individual Daily Health Check Record and Sign In-Out form.